Picture by Canva[/caption]

 4. Launch your Book Blog

-The launch phase of a book blog is perhaps the most satisfying.
+The launch phase of this type of site is perhaps the most satisfying.
 Why?
 Because you finally put out your work for the public to see.
-One common mistake is starting a blog without launching, which is the equivalent of talking to yourself with no audience.
-Instead, you have to build a community around your blog and attract readers.
+One common mistake is starting a site without launching, which is the equivalent of talking to yourself with no audience.
+Instead, you have to build a community around your site and attract readers.

 So, how do you launch your blog?

-1. Set a launch date: Pick a specific date when you want to launch your blog, while there is no right or wrong date to launch your blog, taking advantage of seasons will do you a lot of good.
+1. Set a launch date: Pick a specific date when you want to launch your site, while there is no right or wrong date to launch your site, taking advantage of seasons will do you a lot of good.

-3. Create a buzz about the blog on social media: Use Instagram, Facebook groups, Twitter and Goodreads to promote your new site.
+3. Create a buzz about the site on social media: Use Instagram, Facebook groups, Twitter and Goodreads to promote your new site.

 4. Start an e-mail list: An e-mail list gives you a direct line of communication to your readers.
 You can use it to share updates, ask for opinions, or monetize your blog and sell products later on.